Appearance

 Background Image Not Showing

-- Check image layer opacity is not 0
+- Check image opacity is not 0

 - Verify projection mode has a raster layer (e.g., Spatial view)